Claire Szabó: Biography

 In 2021, Szabó was appointed to the board of the New Zealand Symphony Orchestra, alongside Chris Finlayson.

 On 17 June 2022, Szabó announced that she will not seek re-election to the Labour Party presidency at the November 2022 annual conference, and will end her tenure then.
 She told The New Zealand Herald that she has reflected on standing for Parliament again at the 2023 general election, but said "I know definitively it's too early to make a decision."
-She was succeeded by former Deputy Mayor of Wellington Jill Day at the party's conference in November 2022.
+She was succeeded by Jill Day, the former Deputy Mayor of Wellington, at the party's conference in November 2022.